mprice-czi/eval_annotate_scale/README.md

 The `src/bazel_utils.py` module handles this automatically - no manual configuration needed.

-# Support & Feedback
+## Support & Feedback

-We want to hear from you.
-For questions or feedback, please open an issue.
+For questions, issues, or feedback about this educational AI annotation system, please open a GitHub issue in this repository with:

+- Clear description of the problem or question
+- Steps to reproduce (for bugs)
+- Your environment details (Python version, OS, etc.)
+- Relevant log output or error messages

-# Partner with us
+## Partner with CZI

-If you would like to participate in our private beta or partner with us to further the public good of educational AI, [reach out to us](https://link-to-your-contact-form.com).
+The Chan Zuckerberg Initiative is committed to advancing educational AI for the public good.
+If you're interested in collaborating on educational AI research or would like to learn more about our work in this space, please visit [chanzuckerberg.com](https://chanzuckerberg.com).

-# Disclaimer
+## Disclaimer

 The resources provided in this repository are made available "as-is", without warranties or guarantees of any kind.
 They may contain inaccuracies, limitations, or other constraints depending on the context of use.

 By accessing or using these resources, you acknowledge that:

 - You are responsible for evaluating their suitability for your specific use case.
 - CZI makes no representations about the accuracy, completeness, or fitness of these resources for any particular purpose.
 - Any use of the materials is at your own risk, and CZI is not liable for any direct or indirect consequences that may result.
 - Please consult individual documentation for resource-specific limitations and guidance.